 This is not your typical things to do in Memphis with kids guide.

 You can visit Memphis with kids and still do adult stuff.
-When we travel we like to find a balance between kids and adults activities, and I think we did a good job in Memphis.
+When we travel we like to find a balance between kids and adults activities, and I think we did a good job on travels to Memphis.

 We’re not the type of family who hangs out in playgrounds and museums all day, that’s not to say we don’t do museums as we have included a few in this post.

 But they have to be GOOD!

 We enjoyed our time in Memphis, home of the Blues and the birthplace of Rock and Roll, and I’m glad we decided to keep heading west on I40 from Nashville.

 “let’s chase the music, let’s head to Memphis!”

 And although we aren’t big meat eaters, we did taste the famous Memphis BBQ and share the best places to eat it down below.

 Things to do in Memphis with kids (or without)